 Many people have old amalgam fillings that have broken down and need replacement.
 In other cases, advice from naturopathic doctors or other medical personnel acts as a catalyst for patients to ask for amalgam removal.

-Sometimes they are replaced because a patient does not like the esthetics of the metal.
-These fillings are still considered safe according to the Canadian and American Dental Associations and St. Lawrence Dentistry does not recommend removing them just on the basis that they are metal fillings.
-St. Lawrence Dentistry has not placed amalgam fillings in many years however Dr. Hawryluk Jr. routinely removes them.
-There are a few key steps which are followed at our clinic to ensure these fillings are removed safely and without precipitating injury to the tooth nerve.
+Sometimes they are replaced because a patient does not like the aesthetics of the metal.
+These filings are still considered safe according to the Canadian and American Dental Associations, and St. Lawrence Dentistry does not recommend removing them just on the basis that they are metal fillings.
+St. Lawrence Dentistry has not placed amalgam fillings in many years; however, Dr. Hawryluk Jr. routinely removes them.
+There are a few key steps that are followed at our clinic to ensure these fillings are removed safely and without precipitating injury to the tooth nerve.

-Two high volume suction tips should be used in the removal process.
-Dr. Hawryluk Jr. has found that just having one suction tip next to the amalgam being removed is not necessarily enough to ensure all pieces and vapor from the removal process are successfully collected.
-At St. Lawrence Dentistry we use one large suction and one smaller tip.
+Dr. Hawryluk Jr. uses two high volume suction tips in the removal process.
+He has found that just having one suction tip next to the amalgam is not necessarily enough to ensure all pieces and vapor from the removal process are successfully collected.
+At St. Lawrence Dentistry, we use one large suction and one smaller tip.
 The smaller tip can be placed right next to the tooth and bur without inhibiting the view of the dentist.
 Using two suctions at once also means the offices suction motor must be strong enough to accommodate the increased suction power needed to operate in this scenario while supporting the other operatories in use.

-As you can see there are several steps to consider for safely removing old metal fillings and obtaining a long-lasting and sensitive free new fillings.
+As you can see, there are several steps to consider for safely removing old metal fillings and obtaining a long-lasting and sensitive free new fillings.